 We can also fetch the entire page source of the page by using the following payload:

-Decoding the received data in Burp Decoder gives us the cleartext page source of the vulnerable page.
+Decoding the received data in the Burp Decoder gives us the cleartext page source of the vulnerable page.
 Here, we can see the Guestbook comments.

 Depending on the functionality and data processed by the vulnerable application, XSS vulnerabilities can pose a significant risk to the business.
-Attackers could steal confidential information, perform unauthorized activities and take over the entire web sessions of the victim users.
+Attackers could steal confidential information, perform unauthorized activities, and take over the entire web sessions of the victim users.

-The best protection against this type of attack is output sanitization, meaning that any data received from the client-side should be sanitized before being returned in the response page.
+The best protection against this type of attack is output sanitization, meaning that any data received from the client-side should be sanitized before being returned to the response page.
 The sanitization is done by transforming the special HTML characters into their HTML entity equivalents, such as:

 < ---> < > ---> > " ---> " ' ---> '

 It is recommended to use the builtin functions of every programming language that are designed to do sanitization.
 For instance, in PHP you should use htmlentities.